splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-dotnet.rst

 Upgrade the package
 ==========================

-You can upgrade the package by installing a new version of the SignalFX Instrumentation for .NET.
+You can upgrade the package by installing a new version of the SignalFx Instrumentation for .NET.
 See :ref:`instrument-dotnet-applications`.

 .. include:: /_includes/troubleshooting-steps.rst